- TEACHERS & STAFF

 - Assistive technology

-Transitional Alternative Program (TAP): TAP is a highly-supportive program that may be considered by an IEP team for moderate special education students who benefit from a highly individualized and modified curriculum delivered in a mixture of both special education (Foundational) and general education settings (mainstreaming to the maximum extent appropriate).
+Modified Program: The Modified Program is a highly-supportive program that may be considered by an IEP team for moderate special education students who benefit from a highly individualized and modified curriculum delivered in a mixture of both special education (Foundational) and general education settings (mainstreaming to the maximum extent appropriate).
 These students necessitate specialized small group supports in order to benefit from their education.
 The specialized supports are tailored to address substantial needs in the skill areas including, but not limited to, foundational academics, behavior, pragmatics, health, community connections, career/vocational, social/interpersonal and independent living; individualization is determined based on each student's needs.

 North Coastal Consortium for Special Education - On this page you will find information for parents and family members of children who receive or who may be eligible for special education services within the 14 school districts that comprise the North Coastal Consortium for Special Education (NCCSE).
 It is designed to connect you to useful resources, to help you understand special education services, and to resolve concerns or questions you may have about those services.